annagarbier/dorkshop_nlp/README.md

-# Natural Language Processing in Python
+# Natural Language Processing with Python

 ## Summary
 A 2-hour introduction to Natural Language Processing topics and tools for DT students interested in language and code.